Naammmdz/developer-bookmark-manager-fullstack/README.md

 ### Backend
 - If port 8080 is in use, modify `server.port` in `application.properties`
-- For database connection issues, ensure MSSQL is running
+- For database connection issues, ensure MS SQL Server is running and accessible
+- Check that the SQL Server is configured to allow SQL Server Authentication
+- Verify firewall settings allow connections on port 1433

 ### Frontend
 - If port 3000 is in use, Vite will automatically suggest another port
-- For CORS issues, check backend configuration
+- For CORS issues, check backend configuration in `application.properties`
+- Clear browser cache if experiencing unexpected behavior

 ## 👥 Team